·

 Chauhan Rajput Shephard.

-In starting, I want to preamble a succinct commendation about the community of Rajput.
-According to the Hindu Puranas and two great Indian epics, the Mahabharata and the Ramayana, Rajputs are descended from thirty-six Kshatriya clans.
-They are divided into three basic lineages; One is Suryavanshi, second, Chandravanshi, and third, Agnivanshi.
-Suryavanshi indicates someone who was born from the power of the sun.
-Chandravanshi is who was born from the power of the moon.
-Agnivanshi was considered as who was born from the power of fire.
-India's Rajput population and former Rajput states are spread throughout most of the subcontinent, primarily in North, West, and Central India.
-The population of Rajputs can be found in Rajasthan, Saurashtra, Uttar Pradesh, Himachal Pradesh, Haryana, Jammu, Punjab, Uttarakhand, and Madhya Pradesh.
+To commence, allow me to preface a concise commendation regarding the Rajput community.
+As per the Hindu Puranas and two esteemed Indian epics, namely Mahabharata and Ramayana, Rajputs trace their lineage back to thirty-six Kshatriya clans.
+These clans are divided into three fundamental lineages: Suryavanshi, Chandravanshi, and Agnivanshi.
+The Suryavanshis were born from the power of the sun; Chandravanshis from that of the moon; while Agnivanshis were believed to have been born from fire's might.
+India's Rajput populace and former Rajput states can be found across most parts of the subcontinent with a concentration in North, West, and Central India.
+The population of Rajputs is distributed across Rajasthan, Saurashtra, Uttar Pradesh, Himachal Pradesh Haryana Jammu Punjab Uttarakhand as well as Madhya Pradesh.

-In our earlier discussion related to the Jain manuscript, we have seen how the Persian influence worked on the painting before the arrival of the Mughal emperor in Mandu.
-Also, we experienced how two separate styles of the stream got assorted in a single practice of Mughal painting.
-We got introduced to how the framework of Jain manuscript art got matched with the Vaishnava[1] approach and performed in the Mughal royal court.
-It also functioned in several areas of Rajasthan as well.
-As evidence, we can take a look at the painting containing the tale of princess Rupmati which was depicted in the 17th century.
+In our prior discourse concerning the Jain manuscript, we have observed how Persian influence had an impact on painting prior to the arrival of the Mughal monarch in Mandu.
+Furthermore, we witnessed how two distinct streams of art were amalgamated into a single practice of Mughal painting.
+We were introduced to how the framework of Jain manuscript art was integrated with the Vaishnava approach and exhibited at the Mughal royal court, as well as various regions throughout Rajasthan.
+This is exemplified by a painting portraying Princess Rupmati's tale from the 17th century.

 See the image of right side, -